slasyz/toxicbot/README.md

 ### In container remotely
 - Install docker on local and remote machine.
-- Join Swarm on remote machine: `docker swarm init`.
-- Create file `/etc/toxic/config.json` based on `config.default.json` and edit it.
+- On target machine create file `/etc/toxic/config.json` based on `config.default.json` and edit it.
-- Initialize secrets: `make init.prod`.
+- Initialize secrets by running `make init.prod` on dev machine.
-- Deploy everything: `make deploy.prod`.
+- Deploy everything: `make deploy.prod` on dev machine.

 ### On host machine (locally or remotely)
 - Install tmux on remote machine.